 To Sand Creek and Death Hollow

-Follow the clear track southwest through a piñon-juniper woodland, passing through the first of many large aromatic sage flats at 0.7 mile.
+Follow the clear track through a piñon-juniper woodland, passing through the first of many large aromatic sage flats at 0.7 mile.
 A region-wide panorama opens at 1.5 miles.
 The vista extends from the Straight Cliffs to Boulder Mountain, the forcing fulcrum of this canyon system.
 Stone walking and cairn hopping begins here.

 Cross another forested and sandy platform to the second overlook, 6,400 feet, at 2.1 miles.
 Make a shallow sandstone descent into the dry swale of the northeast tributary of Sand Creek.